 Information security is a significant operational risk for financial institutions.
 The Company has implemented a comprehensive set of information security policies, programs, an incident response plan, and related employee training programs.
 The Board information technology & cybersecurity committee has oversight responsibility for our efforts to respond to the increasing cybersecurity and technology related risks.
 Our Chief Information Security Officer and Chief Information Officer provide at least quarterly reports on the Company's cybersecurity risks and framework and provide a full information security and incident response report to the Board annually.
 We continue to strengthen the Company's infrastructure and staffing and enhance its comprehensive cybersecurity and technology controls.
 Improving our resiliency against cybersecurity threats remains a key focus for our Board and all levels of management.
 Among other actions, we provide training for all employees, engage in cross-functional cybersecurity tabletop exercises, and continue to improve and enhance internal reporting to the Board, including the results of regularly performed systems vulnerability scans and other controls testing.
 We have business continuity/disaster recovery and incident response programs in place which are tested on a regular basis.
-Our information security of the Company's cybersecurity efforts and assist management in better managing risks.
+Our information security department and internal audit program periodically engage independent third parties to help assess the maturity of the Company's cybersecurity efforts and assist management in better managing risks.
 We also maintain cybersecurity insurance to provide coverage for certain losses.